Are Birth Records Public in Pennsylvania?

 The Division of Vital Records (DVR) grants a concession in limited circumstances for persons who cannot provide any of the required documents.
-In such instances, requesters must contact the Pennsylvania DVR for further assistance.
+In such instances, requesters must contact the state bureau of vital statistics for further assistance.

 Requesters must provide as much information as possible when submitting a request for a birth record.
 This is to enable the Department of Health to locate the specific record promptly.
 If a requested record cannot be located, the requester will be issued a "No Record Certification of Birth".

 Pennsylvania's Division of Vital Records offers a multi-year birth record search option for those who do not know the exact date of birth.
 An eligible applicant can request a search to have two to ten birth years alphabetically indexed for a fee.

 How to Get Pennsylvania Birth Records in Person